eead-csic-compbio/AlloSHP/README.md

 These are the data required to run this pipeline:

 + 1+ (ideally more) reference genomes of species of the taxa of interest, **concatenated in a single FASTA file**.
-In our *Brachypodium* benchmark we only used complete chromosome arms, and left out single contigs and centromeric parts.
+In our *Brachypodium* benchmark we selected three reference genomes (*Bdistachyon.fna*, *Bstacei.fna* and *Bsylvaticum.fna*) and only used complete chromosome arms, and left out single contigs and centromeric parts.
 This might require renaming chromosomes to make sure that each species has unique names.

 + **FASTQ files of sequence reads** from the samples to be analyzed, which should belong to the same taxa, and perhaps some outgroups as well.

 ## 2) Simple mode: mapped reads

+In the next section we illustrate how to test this pipeline with three reference genomes used in our benchmark (*Bdistachyon.fna*, *Bstacei.fna* and *Bsylvaticum.fna*).

 ### 2.1) Read mapping